An official website of the United States government

-Join us on Saturday, September 21, 2024 at Fort Stevens for the commemoration of the 100th anniversary of the Lincoln-Thomas Day, and to explore the history of DC through talks, activities, music, and more!
+Join us on Saturday, September 19, 2026, at Fort Stevens for the commemoration of the 102nd anniversary of Lincoln-Thomas Day, and to commemorate President Lincoln's visit to Fort Stevens with living history, storytelling, and reflection on leadership during the Civil War.

 History of Lincoln-Thomas Day

-On September 22, 1862, President Abraham Lincoln issued a preliminary proclamation ordering the emancipation of all slaves in any state of the Confederate States of America that did not return to Union control by January 1, 1863.
-No states returned; and the order, which was signed and issued January 1, 1863, became effective, except in locations where the Union had already mostly regained control.
-Thus, the date of September 22nd was forever etched in American history; and 150 years after the President issued his Emancipation Proclamation, it is still considered by many to be the most defining act of his presidency.
+On September 22, 1862, President Abraham Lincoln issued a preliminary proclamation ordering the emancipation of all slaves in any state of the Confederate States of America that did not return to United States control by January 1, 1863.
+No states returned; and the order, which was signed and issued January 1, 1863, became effective, except in locations where the United States had already mostly regained control.
+Thus, the date of September 22 was forever etched in American history; and 150 years after the president issued his Emancipation Proclamation, it is still considered by many to be the most defining act of his presidency.

 The initial Lincoln-Thomas Day celebration, established by the National Association of Colored Women’s Clubs, was observed nationally on September 22, 1924, to honor two individuals of the Civil War-era who came from very different backgrounds but shared a profound connection to Fort Stevens.